redpiston/TiCustomView/CustomTabGroup/README.md

 var CustomTabGroup = require('CustomTabGroup/CustomTabGroup');
 ```

-Then, create a new instance of the view (tabCount MUST be defined):
+Then, create a new instance of the view:

 ```
 var customTabGroup = CustomTabGroup();